 9 Genuine Reasons Why not learn foreign languages

-I used to be the man on the picket fence, constantly arguing in favor of acquiring a second language.
-But, over the years, I have come to realize that learning how to speak and use a new foreign language is not a necessity for many.
-For some, it doesn’t revolutionize your social and professional life.
-In short, it is not worthwhile.
+But, over the years, I have realized that learning how to speak and use a new foreign language is not necessary for many.

-The truth is — life is short, and you shouldn’t be wasting time, money, and energy for something that is not helpful in your life.
+The truth is — life is short, and you shouldn’t waste time, money, and energy on something that is not helpful in your life.

-I know there are many pro-second language learners out there ready to pounce on me and give my basket mouth a smash on the lips.
+I know many pro-second language learners out there ready to pounce on me and give my basket mouth a smash on the lips.

 1. Too many choices make decisions harder

 According to Ethnologue, Of 7,111 known living languages, 33 different tongues have at least 50 million speakers.

 Of course, this argument is not valid since roughly 80% of the world population doesn’t speak English.

-Although the ability to speak a second language opens a world of possibilities, however, your life does not stop if you don’t.
+Although the ability to speak a second language opens a world of possibilities, your life does not stop if you don’t.

 2. Lack of Motivation and Interest

 Language is just a medium to achieve some goal, like lucrative language jobs or extra points for gaining a visa or permanent resident in Canada.

-Heck, there are so many other essential things to do with your life, and the last thing you want now is spending countless hours and resources studying a foreign language that will yield very little or no benefits to your life.
+Heck, there are so many other essential things to do with your life.
+The last thing you want now is to spend countless hours and resources studying a foreign language that will yield very little or no benefits to your life.

-Life is short, why waste the little time I have on frivolities.
+Life is short.
+Why waste the little time I have on frivolities.

 3. You don’t have enough time to study

 Let’s face it: can you succeed in any set task without devoting adequate time to it?

 With a demanding profession and a family to look after at home, do you think you will have enough free time to spare to learn a new language?

 It would be close to 5% who have accomplished any meaningful high proficiency level, a prerequisite for a high-paying employment opening.

-Leaving it midway is a waste of time, and you’ll have only yourself to blame when you if you fail to learn the target language.
+Leaving it midway is a waste of time, and you’ll have only yourself to blame when you fail to learn the target language.

 If you’re determined and confident, begin by all means.
 And If you know you don’t have enough time on your hand, forget the idea of wanting to become a pro in one particular foreign language.

 4. You don’t have any requirement

-I’m being considered for a good-paying job in the fashion industry, and the employer didn’t ask me to sit for a language class in Italian.
+I’m being considered for a good-paying job in the fashion industry.
+The employer didn’t ask me to sit for a language class in Italian.

 You may not find something good enough as far as the combination of your academic qualifications, experience, and language skill is concerned.

-Here is the catch: if it isn’t an essential condition in any area of your human endeavor, think twice before enrolling in any foreign language courses.
+Here is the catch: if it isn’t an essential condition in any area of your human endeavor, think twice before enrolling in foreign language courses.

 5. Language learning is difficult

 Let’s go back a bit in memory lane; how did you perform in classes?

 It’s no surprise when you come across many language learners shouting, “this language is way too hard” or “it ain’t straightforward or manageable enough.”

 6. Languages classes are Expensive

-Don’t be deceived; you cannot learn a language without spending much on it unless you’re not keen on mastering the language in question.
+Don’t be deceived; you cannot learn a language without spending much on it unless you’re not keen on mastering that language.

-Cheap or free materials online will never do you much good compared to the well-packaged and structured format and formulas offered by recognized and expensive language programs provided by educational institutions and experienced teachers.
+Cheap or free materials online will never do you much good compared to the well-packaged and structured format offered by recognized and expensive programs provided by educational institutions and experienced teachers.

 7. You’re too old to learn a foreign language

-Yes, you haven’t lost your intellect, but on a standard scale, you can’t compete with the way a kid’s brain will grasp facts at a specific time.
+Yes, you haven’t lost your intellect, but you can’t compete with how a kid’s brain will grasp facts at a specific time on a standard scale.

-While children have shallow reasoning, they can easily digest and recall new information with breathtaking ease, compared to an old brain that appears to be saddled with all the responsibilities of leading an adult life.
+While children have shallow reasoning, they can easily digest and recall new information with breathtaking ease.
+However, an old brain appears to be saddled with all the responsibilities of leading an adult life.

 8. Lack of languages resources to help you

 That’s precisely one of the primary reasons many people who have no resources chose not to learn foreign languages.

 If you have no access to these and other similar resources, grab your ideal new language learning thought by the jugular and toss it deep under the bed.

 9. Language learning takes a freaking long time